vijayanajay/st_final/docs/arch_review.md

 ## RESOLVED ISSUES

 All previously documented architectural directives (TEST-001, LOG-001, TEST-002) were confirmed as RESOLVED as of 2025-05-20.
 The TEST-003 issue identified on 2025-05-23 has been RESOLVED.
 The DESIGN-001 issue related to feature generation orchestration identified on 2025-05-23 has been RESOLVED.
 The TEST-004 issue related to suboptimal test implementation has been RESOLVED.
 The IMPORT-001 issue related to non-standard import practices in test_backtester.py has been RESOLVED.
 The TEST-005 issue related to imprecise test assertions in backtester tests has been RESOLVED as of 2025-05-24.
 The CODE-001 issue related to duplicate NamedTuple definition in backtester.py has been RESOLVED as of 2025-05-24.
+The TEST-008 issue related to standalone integration test has been RESOLVED as of 2025-05-24.
+The DOC-003 issue related to misplaced documentation file has been RESOLVED as of 2025-05-24.
 Refer to `resolved_issues.md` for details.

 ---